SpyridonasPafios/Simulation-of--5G-Core-Network-w--Microservices/README.md

 ```

 ## Updates
-For each Microservice that changed run delete, then build and finally apply
+For each Microservice that changed run Delete, then Build and finally Apply

 ### Delete